alibaba/bifrostui/packages/bui-core/src/TextArea/index.en-US.md

 ### Basic Usage

-Support`textarea`the basic attribute of the signature should be transparently transmitted. if the attribute to be transparently transmitted is not in the document, please place it in`textareaProps`it will only be transmitted internally within the paragraph`textarea`sign.
+The basic attribute transparency of the 'textarea' tag is supported.
+If the attribute to be transparently passed is not in the document, it will only be passed to the internal 'textarea' tag by placing it in the 'textarea Properties' field.

 ```tsx
 import { Stack, TextArea } from '@bifrostui/react';